Skip to main content

 yum install nginx

-In MacOS X is available in brew and macports.
+On MacOS X, it is available through brew and macports.

-For Windows you can download from here: http://nginx.org/en/download.html
+For Windows, you can download the installer at: http://nginx.org/en/download.html

 Configuration

-Assuming that for example that you already have ?Netuno? installed and running on /srv/netuno.
+For this example, we'll assume you already have Netuno installed and running in /srv/netuno.

-To configure a new NGINX website, got to the configuration folder:
+To configure a new site in NGINX, navigate to the configuration folder:

-To create a new configuration file for the new website at sites-available/netuno.
+Create a new configuration file for the new site in sites-available/netuno.

 server {